RippleOSI/ReactAdmin-NodeRed-Redis-v1/README.md

 # Node-Red

 Node-RED is a flow-based programming tool for wiring together hardware devices, APIs and online services in new and interesting ways.

+It based on two technologies: **NodeJS** and **Redis**.

+**Node.js** is an open-source, cross-platform JavaScript run-time environment that executes JavaScript code outside of a browser.
+More information about this technology is presented by this link: https://nodejs.org

+**Redis** is an open source (BSD licensed), in-memory data structure store, used as a database, cache and message broker.
+It supports data structures such as strings, hashes, lists, sets, sorted sets with range queries, bitmaps, hyperloglogs, geospatial indexes with radius queries and streams.
+More information about this technology is presented by this link: https://redis.io/

 It provides a browser-based editor that makes it easy to wire together flows using the wide range of nodes in the palette that can be deployed to its runtime in a single-click.

 It was developed by IBM’s Emerging Technology Services team and now a part of the JS Foundation.